the-draupnir-project/draupnir-documentation/docs/contributing/planning.md

 - A list of solutions that have been explored
 - Possibly an analysis of why a solution failed if exploration brought us back to the problem space.

+## Bets

+Bets are provisional hypotheses about high level objectives.
+They are not designs or solutions, they encapsulate the value of pursuing an objective and the maximum material cost we are willing to pay to achieve the objective.
+These are important to make because they allow us to be accountable to the use of resources with respect to value.
+Which is not only important for strategic management.

+Bets are also the long-term planning unit that we expose to third parties to discuss material support for the project.
+And we have to be able to do this at a high level, further away from the planning horizon so that we can maintain agility[^agility-experience].

+### Present value and wager

+Bets are crucially defined in terms of their _present value_ (which is what we gain if the bet succeeds) and the _wager_ (what we are willing to commit to the bet, and lose, before it is recognised as a failure).

+- Opportunity cost: What is lost or gained by pursuing an objective relative to other objectives, and within the environment.
+For example, if there is an ongoing attack vector being used in the wild that there is a designed solution for, there is lost opportunity by not working on it.

+- Value, what is valuable to the draupnir project is contributor time, user pain (see [triaging](./triaging.md)), and opportunity cost.

+- Present value: The user pain erased, the opportunistic value, the learning value in terms of problem exploration, the compound value in terms of advancing us to other goals.

+- Wager, the amount of contributor time that we're willing to wager against the bet before it's time to move on or create a new bet.
+This is not, and cannot be how much the bet _costs_ or an estimate of cost because we don't know enough about the problem at this high level.
+It's a commitment of the maximum value we are prepared to lose in order to pursue the objective.
+Because we might get no value at all from pursuing the bet.
+This stops us from getting stuck in sunk cost.

+### Commitment

+This is an explanation of what the objective is, which problems we are solving or making progress on, and any other context.

+### Other risks that can fail the bet

+These are other factors that can fail the bet other than exhausting the wager.
+E.g. if an MSC doesn't pass, or if another third party solution arises.

+### Deliverable meaningful results

+These are used to know how we know if bet has produced its intended value.
+They are not a specification, success or acceptance criteria, because we need agility.
+The outcomes should not prescribe implementation detail.
+They are very abstract and refer to solving associated problems, and abstract deliverables.

+These are here so that we can demonstrate that the bet has succeeded to stakeholders through public artefacts, such as releases of features, documentation, or publication of research results.

 ## Solution hypotheses